 This severe and unfair over-application of law in New Hanover County could be the start to other unfair laws, or over-application of those currently existing, as is the case here.
 As we all know, new taxation is a very slippery slope.
 Furthermore, the county is clearly counting on busy landlords overlooking their egregious overvaluations, a tactic that seems predatory at best.

 What’s Considered Personal Property and What’s its True Value?

 Any property fixed or mounted to the property is not personal property and should never be considered for this tax.
 That means tv mounts, curtain rods, mounted microwaves, built-in stoves/ovens (exclude the more common slide-in), dishwashers, and pretty much anything screwed or bolted to the actual home.

 The other step to a successful contest is to utilize math, as opposed to esoteric or emotional defenses.
-Go on Craigslist and find very similar used goods for sale, and include those ads as well as the values in your contest.
-Then find similar new goods, and include those ads in your calculations.
-Itemize the items in question with used and new values in 2 columns, total them up and include a total used value, as well as new value.
+Go on Craigslist and find very similar used goods for sale and include those ads as well as the values in your contest.
+Then find similar new goods and include those ads in your calculations.
+Itemize the items in question with used and new values in two columns, total them up, and include a total used value, as well as the new value.
 Multiply this by your stated tax rate and you’ll arrive at a fair range that will be very hard for the county to dispute.
-Make sure not to include fixtures, and don’t forget to include the actual ads!
+Make sure not to include fixtures and don’t forget to include the actual ads!

 Our Final Thoughts